NHLI-Respiratory-Epi/drug-codelist-creation/README.md

 **Now we have the “raw” codelist (not study-specific; ready for adaptation to a cohort through clinical review)**

-**Step 6: Send "raw" codelist for clinician to review, to decide study-specific codelist**
+## Step 6: Send "raw" codelist for clinician to review, to decide study-specific codelist
 - Export your codelist as an Excel spreadsheet
-    - Ask clinician(s) to review your codelist and check codes are appropriate to identify your prescription event of interest (for *your* study context)
+- Ask clinician(s) to review your codelist and check codes are appropriate to identify your prescription event of interest (for *your* study context) **✱**
 - Each clinician has their own column headed with their initials, where they label the list of terms for keeping:
-      0 = “clear exclusion”
+    - 0 = no - “clear exclusion”
-      1 = “certainty” to include
+    - 1 = yes - “certainty”
-      2 = “uncertainty” if to include for future sensitivity analyses
+    - 2 = maybe - “uncertainty” - use for sensitivity analyses?
+- Use multiple clinicians for studies with multimorbidity (e.g., pulmonologist, cardiologist, nephrologist)
+    - resolve discordances between clinicians (OPTIONAL)

+- Step 6 adapts "clinician initials" method based on [this study](https://doi.org/10.1136/bmjopen-2017-019637))

-**Step 7: Keep "master" codelist spreadsheet - with all versions and tags**
+## Step 7: Keep "master" codelist spreadsheet - with all versions and tags**
+- This makes the codelist malleable (e.g., sensitivity analyses; generalization to future study contexts; harmonization between databases/contexts)

-- Have columns that tags codes for certain codelist versions:
+- Have columns that tag codes for certain codelist versions:
     - (i) Raw codes (before clinician review)
-    - (ii) Codes marked by clinician(s) for study codelist (0 no, 1 yes, 2 sensitivity analysis)
+    - (ii) Codes marked by clinician(s) for study codelist (0 no, 1 yes, 2 maybe)
-    - (iii) Codes finalized for study (i.e., containing 1s only)
+    - (iii) Codes finalized for study (1s only)
-    - (iv) Tags for overlapping, fixed combination drugs falling into multiple underlying ontology sections (e.g., Ch.
-2.5 codelist, but drug also corresponds to Ch.
+    - (iv) Tags for overlapping, fixed combination drugs falling into multiple ontology sections (e.g., Ch.
+2.5 codelist, but corresponds to Ch.
 2.2 and Ch.
-2.6)
+2.6 too)

 *Here's an example (excerpt) of a master spreadsheet:
 [insert screenshot of excel with clinician flags]